Tens of thousands of protesters force delay in Hong Kong extradition bill debate

 The proposed bill has attracted widespread criticism at home and abroad, prompting rare criticism from judges, Hong Kong’s business community, some pro-establishment figures and several foreign governments and business chambers.

-Demonstrators from across a wide spectrum of Hong Kong society began joining overnight protests earlier on Wednesday as businesses across the city prepared to go on strike.
+Demonstrators began joining overnight protests earlier on Wednesday as businesses across the city prepared to go on strike.

 Lam has sought to soothe public concerns and said her administration was creating additional amendments to the bill, including safeguarding human rights.